When Should You Reject a Delivery of Meat? (6 Critical Tips)

 • Rejecting a meat delivery should be considered if the meat is spoiled, out of temperature, or mishandled.

-• Key factors to assess include the meat's temperature, packaging condition, smell, appearance, and texture.
+• Key factors to assess are the meat's temperature, packaging, smell, appearance, and texture.

 6 Factors to Help You Decide